Viread®Atripla®(as a combination product containing Efavirenz, Emtricitabine, Tenofovir)

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Tenofovir may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: upset stomachdiarrheavomitinggasloss of appetite
+Tell your doctor if any of these symptoms are severe or do not go away: diarrheaheadachedepressionrashitchingfeverdifficulty falling asleep or staying asleepgasweight loss

 Some side effects can be serious.
-If you experience any of those listed in the IMPORTANT WARNING section, call your doctor immediately.
+If you experience any of those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately. decreased urinationongoing or worsening bone painpain in the in the arms, hands, feet, or legs

 Tenofovir may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.